 Like Voices.com, Voice123 allows you to sign up for free, and/or later decide to upgrade your membership.
-The paid membership costs you $395/year and comes with nifty features like the ability to audition to projects while they are open, appearances in searches, and getting project invitations.
+The paid membership costs you $395/year and comes with nifty features like the ability to audition for projects while they are open, appear in searches, and receive project invitations.

 6. Earworks Media

 Earworks Media is a full-service digital production company that works with advertisers and television production companies in the US.
 The company produces videos, so they hire creative talents like voice over professionals.

 Earworks has worked with the biggest brands such as Toyota, Chevrolet, Discovery Channel, and Nike, among others.
 Their website says they have a roster of 200 voice-over professionals ready to work on projects.

 To work for Earworks Media, you need to have a home studio set up, some experience behind the microphone, and a demo in mp3 format.
 You can apply directly to their website to get hired for voice over jobs.

 Dubbed as the social media for professionals, you should consider building a profile and network on LinkedIn to get voice over jobs.
 LinkedIn is free to join, and within minutes, you can have a professional profile showcasing your experiences and skills.